SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

-* `--skip_grooming`: to run the optimization on previously processed/groomed data.
-* `--interactive`: This tag is used to allow you to interactively select the cutting plane to be used for clipping all meshes.
-If this tag is not used, the pre-defined cutting plane is used to clip the given meshes.

 To run the full pipeline with multi-scale and the pre-defined cutting plane:

 ```